tungcheng/FastSetup/README.md

 1. Right-click on your custom script templates folder (or `FastSetup/ScriptTemplates`)
 2. Select `FastSetup/Copy script templates folder`
 3. Copy script templates folder
-4. Your Unity will be closed.
-Reopen your project and you will find new option inside `Create` menu.
+4. Your Unity will close.
+Reopen your project and you will find new options in the `Create` menu.

 ---
-Thanks [annulusgames](https://github.com/annulusgames/unity-script-templates) for the script templates folder.
+Thanks to [annulusgames](https://github.com/annulusgames/unity-script-templates) for the script templates folder.